devchat-ai/devchat-vscode/README.md

 DevChat is an open-source platform that empowers developers to leverage AI for code generation and documentation.
 We aim to go beyond simple code auto-completion and limited operations on code snippets.
 DevChat offers a highly *practical* and *effective* way for developers to interact and collaborate with large language models (LLMs).

-## Our Insights
+## Why DevChat?

-While there are many AI coding tools available, we created DevChat based on our insights gained from generating tens of thousands of lines of code.
-If you agree with our perspectives outlined below, DevChat could be the perfect choice for you.
+While there are many AI coding tools available, we developed DevChat for our own use, drawing on our practical insights from generating tens of thousands of lines of code.
+DevChat makes the following distinctive design choices:

-- **The value of prompt "engineering" is often overstated**.
-While a well-crafted prompt template is helpful, it doesn't justify spending days or weeks of study.
-Instead, dedicate an hour or two to create a few effective templates and share them with your team.
-- The art of writing prompts is a skill honed through practice.
-It's not about templates or engineering, but about **refining individual prompts for specific tasks on a case-by-case basis**.
-- **The bottleneck in harnessing AI's capabilities lies in how to embed the right context in a prompt**.
-This isn't merely about the token limit of an AI model's input.
-Even with an infinite number of tokens, existing AI models would struggle to yield satisfactory results without a proper separation of concerns.
-- **Use AI only when it truly adds value**.
-Our misconception about AI's capabilities in reality is even a greater issue than hallucination of LLMs.
-What we need is a tool that boosts productivity, not merely an experiment.

-## Our Features

-In alignment with our insights, DevChat incorporates the following design choices:
 - **Precise control over the context embedded in a prompt**.
-This isn't a feature to be overlooked in the quest for greater intelligence or autonomy.
-Precise control over context is crucial for effective AI use.
-In our view, most other tools tend to over-guess what a user needs to put into the context of a prompt.
+This shouldn't be overlooked in the quest for greater intelligence or autonomy.
+Precise control over context is the key to effective AI use.
+We believe that most other tools tend to over-guess what a user needs to put into the context of a prompt.
 This typically introduces more noise than LLMs can effectively manage.
 - **A simple, extensible prompt directory**.
 This enables developers or teams to easily integrate their own predefined prompt templates into DevChat, avoiding significant engineering effort or a steep learning curve.
 You don't need a complex framework to make AI work for you.
 All it takes is a standard editor operating on your filesystem.

+## Feature Overview

 ### Context Building